Search icon

 How long does it take for a used car PDI?

-It depends on the used vehicle.
+It depends on the vehicle used.
 If it's a small car in top-notch condition, the PDI should not take more than two hours.
 However, if it's a big car with some issues, the inspection process may stretch over two to three hours.

-Is checking of documents a part of pre-delivery inspection?
+Is checking documents a part of pre-delivery inspection?

 Yes, verification of documents is part of the PDI checklist for used cars.
 Ensure that the vehicle has all the necessary documents before going ahead with the purchase formalities.